 A Complainant files a Formal Complaint, as defined.
-If a Formal Complaint is filed but additional information is necessary to determine whether the
+If a Formal Complaint is filed but additional information is necessary to determine whether the alleged conduct would constitute Sexual and Gender-Based Prohibited Conduct, an initial intake interview may be performed by Title IX personnel; or

 The Title IX Coordinator initiates a Formal Complaint, as defined.
-At the conclusion of the threat assessment process described The Misconduct Procedures, the Title IX Coordinator has determined, based upon a review of the totality of the circumstances and guided by a consideration of the Risk Factors, that resolution of the reported conduct through the Misconduct Procedures is necessary to ensure the health and safety of the Complainant and/or other members of the University community, notwithstanding the absence of Complainant filing a Formal Complaint.
-In such circumstances, the Title IX Coordinator may file a Formal Complaint.
+At the conclusion of the threat assessment process described The Misconduct Procedures, the Title IX Coordinator has determined, based upon a review of the totality of the circumstances and guided by a consideration of the Risk Factors, that resolution of the reported conduct through the Misconduct Procedures is necessary to ensure the health and safety of the Complainant and/or other of the University members community. notwithstanding the absence of Complainant Formal Complaint.
+In filina circumstances, the Title IX Coordinator may file a Formal Complaint.
 The Title IX Coordinator is not considered the Complainant when the Title IX Coordinator files the Formal Complaint.